EventKit/eventkit-cloud/docs/settings.md

 <pre>DEBUG=True</pre>
 <pre>LOG_LEVEL=Info</pre>

-The MapProxy logger prints out various updates relating to seeding and external requests; setting this to false will ensure that only our progress updates will be logged.
+The MapProxy logger prints out various updates relating to seeding and external requests.
-<pre>MAPPROXY_INTERNAL_LOGS_ENABLED=True</pre>

-The interval in seconds at which our MapProxy progress updater will print logs.
-Set this to -1 to disable logs from this updater.
-<pre>MAPPROXY_PROGRESS_LOGS_INTERVAL=10</pre>
+Setting this option to true will enable the MapProxy logger to print more periodic progress updates.
+In addition, it will reduce the interval at which some logs are printed.
+<pre>MAPPROXY_LOGS_VERBOSE=True</pre>

+Setting this option to true will turn the secondary logs in "log_progress".
+The main log step is unaffected.
+<pre>MAPPROXY_LOGS_SILENT=True</pre>

+Setting this option to true will turn on the logging of external requests that MapProxy makes during seeding.
+<pre>MAPPROXY_LOGS_REQUESTS=True</pre>

 #### Land Data
 EventKit includes land data with OSM exports, this data needs to be initially loaded and a custom location can be provided with: